 *Vollrath Optio: Good quality and decent price, but very heavy, bottom clad, not very pretty, and no lids are included.
 This is super heavy duty cookware, but designed more for professional kitchens (which some people might prefer).

 Swiss-inox: Bottom-clad cookware with gimmicky "temperature management" knobs.
 Spend a little more and get Cuisinart MC-Pro.

 Magma Nesting Stainless Coowkare: This set of low-performing, bottom-clad cookware has removable handles and is designed for RVs and other small spaces.
 But if you have limited space, why not just get a few basic, good-quality pieces instead?
 Those removable handles are going to loosen quickly, and few things are more potentially hazardous than cookware without solid handles.
 Do not recomment.

 Duxtop: Would love to recommend this set as the price is great and we love some Secura products.
 (Secura owns Duxtop).
-But the quality of this made-in-China set is largely an unknown (and yes, we say this despite its many positive reviews on Amazon).
-You're probably better off getting fewer pieces of higher quality that you know you'll use, or a set of Cuisinart MC Pro or Tramontina Tri-Ply clad for a little more $$.
+But we haven't tested it, so the quality of this made-in-China set is largely an unknown (and yes, we say this despite its many positive reviews on Amazon).
+You're probably better off getting fewer pieces of higher quality that you know you'll use, or a set of Cuisinart MC Pro or Tramontina Tri-Ply clad for not a lot more.

 Do you have any thoughts or ideas about the best induction cookware?
 Please share in the comments section.